-- Age at end of year. (auto-calc) Computed from the preceding date for the year 2017.
-The person is generally a qualifying child if under 19 years of age. - Full-time student minimum 5 months?
+Age at end of year. (auto-calc) Computed from the preceding date for the year 2019.
+The person is generally a qualifying child if under 19 years of age.

+Full-time student - minimum 5 months?
 If the child is at least 19 but under 24 years of age, he or she may be a qualifying child if a full-time student in any part of at least 5 months of the tax year.
-In addition to traditional schools, technical, trade, or mechanical schools qualify as well as on-farm training conducted by a school or government agency. - Disabled anytime in the tax year?
-If Yes, the person may be considered a qualifying child irrespective of age. - Married or an RDP?
-If the person is married or an RDP, the person may be considered a qualifying child only if you are entitled to a Dependent Exemption Credit for that child. - Entitles you to α Dependency Exemption Credit?
+In addition to traditional schools, technical, trade, or mechanical schools qualify as well as on-farm training conducted by a school or government agency.

+Disabled anytime in the tax year?
+If Yes, the person may be considered a qualifying child irrespective of age.

+Married or an RDP?
+If the person is married or an RDP, the person may be considered a qualifying child only if you are entitled to a Dependent Exemption Credit for that child.

+Entitles you to a Dependency Exemption Credit?
 If the person is an unmarried qualifying child, you do not have to meet this test.
-Otherwise, a Yes is required here for the person to qualify you for the head of household filing status. - 4 Qualifying person's gross income in 2017.
-Unless the person is a qualifying child, his or her gross income must be less than the Federal Exemption Credit for the year, which is \$4,050 for 2017, to qualify you for the head of household filing status. - 5 Number of days your qualifying person lived with you during 2017.
+Otherwise, a Yes is required here for the person to qualify you for the head of household filing status.

+4 Qualifying person's gross income in 2019.
+Unless the person is a qualifying child, his or her gross income must be less than \$4,200 for 2019, to qualify you for the head of household filing status.

+5 Number of days your qualifying person lived with you during 2019.
 The person must live with you in your main home for more than half of the year.
 Therefore, this entry must be at least 183 days for most years, but at least 184 for leap years.